deeheber/danielle-heberling-dot-xyz/content/blog/eventbridge-emoji/index.md

 You can also update the code to contain other emojis as well.
 From my testing, I found having multiple emojis in a single event pattern works as well.

-Not 100% practical in all cases, but thought I would share these findings pubicly.
+Not 100% practical in all cases, but thought I would share these findings publicly.
 Now go forth and update your EventBridge event patterns. 🎉